syamjayaraj/youngmenu-backend/README.md

    cp .env.example .env
    ```

-   Create a `.env` file in the root directory and add the following:
+   Please make sure to include your MONGO_URI in the file :

    ```env
    MONGO_URI=your_mongodb_connection_string